haseebnawaz77/Airlines-Reservation-System/README.md

 * Trigger subtracts the NEW number of passenger register(Reservation table) from the Remaining_Seats(flight table).
 * If the the passenger registers for more than the number of avaialable seats then it give an error(check constraint on Remaining_seats to remain > 0)
 * Sequences to auto generate Reservation_ID and Passenger_ID for the Passenger
+* Reservation table acts as a bridge table for Fight and Passenger